ABOUT

 Chinese Medicine & Acupuncture

-At TENET Chinese Medicine & Acupuncture, we treat the body as a connected whole, always striving for balance.
+At TENET Chinese Medicine & Acupuncture, we treat the body as a web of connections, always aiming for balance.
 When you are in balance, your work feels meaningful, your relationships are fulfilling, and your body works with you, not against you.
 You age gracefully, exercise spontaneously, and seek nourishment.
 This balance helps you stay patient with yourself and others, enhancing your overall health and presence in life.

 The 5 Elements of Health